GoogleCloudPlatform/functions-framework-php/README.md

 To run your function on Cloud Functions, first you must have the [gcloud SDK][gcloud] installed and [authenticated][gcloud-auth].

-> **Note:** PHP support on Cloud Functions is currently in limited alpha.
-> It is not yet suitable for production workloads, and support is best-effort
-> only.
-Access is currently limited to selected early-access users.
-> To request access please fill out [this form][gcf-early-access-form].

 Make sure your source file (which defines your function) is called `index.php`.
 The Functions Framework lets you choose a function source file, but Cloud Functions currently uses the default of `index.php`.